FluidTrust/attack-propagation-doc/docs/source/general/installation.rst

 *******************
 Please make sure that you have installed the `Dependencies`_.
 Clone the `metamodel <https://github.com/FluidTrust/Palladio-Addons-ContextConfidentiality-Metamodel>`__ and `analysis <https://github.com/FluidTrust/Palladio-Addons-ContextConfidentiality-Analysis>`__ repositories.
 The repositories do not contain the source code for the stored metamodels.
 The easiest solution to create the source code is to build each repository with maven for instance with ``mvn clean verify``.
 If there is no maven available see :ref:`code-generation`.

 After downloading the source code.
 The necessary plugins for applying the projects are in each repository in the *bundle* folder.
 All folder in this folder contain plugin projects and must be imported into the eclipse workspace.
-After importing the projects, a inner eclipse application can be started, where the attack propagation is installed.
+After importing the projects, an inner eclipse application can be started, where the attack propagation is installed.

 .. _code-generation: